 - You may click on the icon class to copy it, or simply remember the class name.

 - If you copy the icon class name, be sure to grab just the portion you need.
 You do not need the <i class> code.
-You will only need the portion in parenthesis.
+You will only need the portion in quotation marks.

-- To copy this portion, paste into a text field (you can paste this right into the icon class field in the widget options if you like).
+- To copy this portion, paste into a text field (you can paste this right into the icon class field in the widget options).

-- Be sure that only the area between the parenthesis is used:
+- Be sure that only the area between the quotation marks is used:

 Be sure to check out our series of demo walkthrough videos:.